professorengima/OpenCL-HPEC-2020/README.md

 ### Kernels

 We created many kernels for our experiments but for this repository we are showing the maximum values for each optimization level.
 Your optimization levels may vary depending on the resources at your disposal.
-You will also find some interesting and potentially perplexing results at less than maximum optimizations (see publication results).
+You will also find some interesting and potentially perplexing results at less than the maximum optimization value (see publication results).

 ### Work-groups